gui1080/Steam_Price_Checker/README.md

 # Steam Price Checker

-Python test area for this same project implemented as a Discord Bot.
+This Python repo is also a "test area" for this same project implemented as a Discord Bot.
 Also a personal project to study interfaces and other things with Python.